Medishare Insurance: Christian Healthcare in 2026

 Let's clear up the biggest misconception right away: Medishare is not insurance.
 It's a healthcare sharing ministry operated by Christian Care Ministry (CCM), a nonprofit organization that's been around since 1993.
 Here's how it works in simple terms.

 Members pay monthly contributions (not premiums) into a shared pool.
 When someone has eligible medical expenses, the community shares those costs according to biblical principles.
 Think of it as modern-day barn raising, but for healthcare bills.
+Since 1993, Medi-Share members have collectively shared over $6 billion in medical needs.

-How Does Medishare Actually Work?
+How Does Medishare Actually Work in 2026?

 Here's the process step-by-step:

-- Choose your AUA level – typically ranging from $1,000 to $10,500 per year
+- Choose your AHP level – typically ranging from $1,000 to $12,000 per year

 - Pray for and encourage other members facing health challenges